isi-vista/structure_via_consensus/README.md

         # backpropogate
         loss.backward() # compute the gradients and add them
 ```

+The input to the loss function is described as:
+1. `@pred_mask`: is the last output for the convolutional decoder *prior* to
+the softmax normalization (softmax normalization is done inside the function)
+pred_mask.shape is `[batch,channel,size_h,size_w]`
+2. `@mask_cc` (C): this is the masks that contains the connected components to go over each blob and
+enforce consensus over them.
+This can be same as the label mask or different.
+Please, refer to Fig. 2 in the paper in the case they are different from the labels
+mask_cc.shape is `[batch,1,size_h,size_w]`
+3. `@mask_class` (y): is the the target label mask as usual in semantic segmentation.
+Each pixel indicates the index of the class label for that pixel.
+mask_class.shape is `[batch,1,size_h,size_w]`

+#### Hyper-params on the loss
+We shows that the hyper-param `beta` correlates with decreasing the sparsity of the ouput mask on average although in our experimentation when fine-tuning on PartLabel and COFW we found out that increasing `beta` too much may underfit the prediction to the labels.
+We used a cross-validated ratio of `alpha:beta` as `alpha=10,beta=5` although these values may be dataset dependent.
+Also, it is important to notice that **all the metrics (pixe acc, IoU etc) currently considered in semantic segmentation** do not take sparsity or smoothness into consideration [nor countour measures](http://www.bmva.org/bmvc/2013/Papers/paper0032/paper0032.pdf).

 # Part Label Dataset Demo
 One may simply download the repo and play with the provided ipython notebook.